 - Take a basic genetic family history and construct a pedigree.

-- Know how to detect families with genetic risks and where and when to refer them.
+- Know how to detect families with genetic risks and those that need referral to specialised centers.

 - Know the basic ethical principles and techniques of genetic counseling.

 - Offer counseling related to consanguinity in communities with high consanguinity rates.

 - Know the basic strategies for the prevention and care of common genetic disorders in the community.

 - Access appropriate information materials for patients, families and the general public.

 Principles of human genetics (October 30 - November 10)

 - Introduction: Categories of genetic diseases, introduction to human genetics